 Individuals who genuinely enjoy volunteering are much more likely to return to their positions year after year.
 Adding some not-so-serious activities to your meetings is a great way to build a community of volunteers who support each other and encourage each other in Christian service.
 Everyone will get to know one another at a deeper level.
 And, the better everyone knows everyone else, the more likely it is that you will be able to capitalize on one another’s strengths and build on one another’s interests.

-These three ideas accompany CTA’s latest line of volunteer appreciation gifts, Shining His Light, Showing His Love.
+These three ideas accompany CTA’s latest line of volunteer appreciation gifts, Serving with a Heart Like Jesus.
 In fact, CTA is offering an entire booklet of volunteer icebreakers and fun activities - you can download it for FREE in the Resource & Idea Center!

 My Life Story